rburton04/chef-lab/README.md

 To fulfill this dependency, we will use `berks` command. `berks` is part of Berkshelf.
 Berkshelf is nothing more than a Nuget package manger.
-Berkshelf will locate your cookbooks dependencies and download them locally.
+Berkshelf will locate your cookbooks dependencies and download them locally and.

 Search for `cookbooks\nginx\Berksfile` and add the following: